republicofmakers/SW-MCU-STM32-Keypad-021/README.md

 '*' is acts like enter key , and '#' is acts like delete key.
 Default password is 123A in the code.

-There is also a capacitive touch button to control relay without password, it can be consider the button inside of door.
+There is also a capacitive touch button to control relay without password.

+This can be consider the button inside of the door.

 ## Setup: